Walter Owens

 Walter Owens (August 19, 1933 – September 20, 2020) was a pitcher and outfielder who played in Negro league baseball.
 He batted and threw right handed.

 Born in Cleveland, Ohio, Owens grew up in Detroit, where he played on three high school city baseball champions and received a scholarship from the Western Michigan University.
-In there, he played basketball and track and field.
+In there, he played basketball and track and field and became a member of Kappa Alpha Psi fraternity in May 1954.

 During the summer months while at college, Owens played for the Detroit Stars of the Negro American League in a three-season span from 1953 to 1955.
 At that time, he was forced to use an alias in order to keep his college amateur eligibility.
 In one game of those summers, Owens hit a single and struck out in two at-bats while facing the legendary Satchel Paige.
 Although Owens was considered a reliable pitcher and fierce competitor, he was guided by former Negro leagues star and Detroit resident Turkey Stearnes, who advised him to stay in school.

 Owens graduated from WMU with a bachelor's and master's degree.
 After graduating, he received an offer to play for the Indianapolis Clowns, but he dismissed it and began teaching school.
 Eventually, Owens became the baseball coach at Detroit’s Northwestern High School, where he represented a father figure for many of his players.
 There they called him affectionately 'Coach O', a moniker that Owens proudly used throughout his life.
 While at Northwestern, he also served as a mentor for future MLB All-Stars Willie Horton and Alex Johnson.
 Meanwhile, Owens was still active and played softball in the DeKalb area until 2007, when a stroke sidelined him at the age of 76.